Bloomberg News: 2015 refocus

 In 2015, an internal memo written by editor-in-chief John Micklethwait was leaked to the public.
-This memo indicated an intent to refocus the agency to better target its core audience, "the clever customer who is short of time," and better achieve the goal of being "the definitive 'chronicle of capitalism.'"
+This memo indicated an intent to refocus the agency to better target its core audience, "the clever customer who is short of time", and better achieve the goal of being "the definitive 'chronicle of capitalism.'"
 This change led to a reduction in reporting on general interest topics in favor of content related to business and economics.

 2018 redesign and paywall

 In 2018, Micklethwait announced a new digital design for Bloomberg News.
 Bloomberg uses a metered paywall to charge visitors for content, limiting users to view 10 free articles per month with unlimited re-read option, and 30 minutes of Bloomberg Television watch per day with reset at local midnight time.

+In 2018, Bloomberg Businessweek, a subsidiary of Bloomberg News, published an article alleging that the Chinese government had hacked several American companies, including Apple Inc. and Amazon, by placing secret integrated circuits into their computers.
+Apple and Amazon strongly denied the report.
+The incident became a long-running dispute between Bloomberg; the U.S. Department of Homeland Security and the U.K. National Cyber Security Centre both issues statements supporting the companies' denials of the story.
+In 2021, Bloomberg published a follow-up article standing by its allegations.

+In 2016, Bloomberg published a news release claiming to be from Vinci SA, a French construction company, that it had discovered accounting irregularities and had to revise its earnings reports.
+The news release turned out to be a hoax.
+Vinci's stock briefly fell by 18% when Bloomberg published it, although it quickly recovered once it became clear it was not true.
+In 2019, France's stock markets regulator, the Autorité des marchés financiers, fined Bloomberg €5 million for publishing the report, stating that it should have known it was false.
+An appeals court reduced the fine to €3 million in 2021.